emscripten-core/emscripten/site/source/docs/tools_reference/settings_reference.rst

 GROWABLE_ARRAYBUFFERS
 =====================

-Enable unconditional support for growable views of Wasm memory.
+Enable support for growable views of Wasm memory.
 This is a recent Web platform feature that can make growing the Wasm memory more efficient, especially in multi-threaded builds.
-Note that Emscripten will always take advantage of this feature when it is available, regardless of this setting.
-Enabling this setting effectively removes the fallback code (which adds overhead in multi-threaded builds).
-Only enable this setting if you know that all of your target browser engines support this feature.
+Setting this to 1 will auto-detect the presence of this API and use it when available.
+Setting this to 2 will unconditionally require it.
+This is the only way to completely remove the overhead of growable memory + pthreads.
+This settings does nothing unless ALLOW_MEMORY_GROWTH is set.

-Default value: false
+Default value: 0

 .. _cross_origin: